CYHSM/carnd/CarND-Traffic-Sign-Classifier-Project/README.md

 # Project Two
 The second project of the udacity self-driving car course challenged us to classify traffic signs, taken from a dataset of german traffic signs.
 Click [here](https://github.com/CYHSM/carnd/blob/master/CarND-Traffic-Sign-Classifier-Project/README_Udacity.md) for the official Udacity readme regarding this project.

 Solving this project required training of a deep neural network.
 I outline the steps I used below.
+I achieved an Validation accuracy of 0.995 and a Test accuracy of 0.951.

 ## The Dataset
 The traffic dataset comes from the neuroinformatics institute of the Ruhr-University Bochum ([GTS](benchmark.ini.trub.derub.de)).
 It consists of 51839 pictures of traffic signs divided into 43 classes.
 Here is an overview over the different classes and their corresponding number of images.